 Ms Elizabeth Drozd has been working in community services sector and local government since 1991.
 Ms Drozd is currently the CEO of Australian Multicultural Community Services, Board Director of Care Connect and a Chairperson of a charitable foundation for the Rotary Club of Footscray.

 Haleh Homaei is the CEO of HousingFirst.
 Haleh has over 27 years of experience in housing, 12 years of which were with the Victorian Office of Housing and the rest within the Community Housing Sector.

-Haleh has been a member of the Australasian Housing Institute (AHI) since 1998 and was a Director on the National Board representing Victoria until mid 2015.
+Haleh has been a member of the Australasian Housing Institute (AHI) since 1998 and was a Director on the National Board representing Victoria until mid- 2015.
 She has been a Board member of the Community Housing Federation of Victoria since 2009 and served as Chair from 2016-19.
 Haleh has also been a Board member of ASRC since 2018.

 Dr Timothy Hubbard

 With the support of the Daryl Lindsay Scholarship and the Marten Bequest he was the Australian nominee to ICCROM in Rome for 1986.
-With the assistance of a Deakin University Scholarship, he completed his PhD on the Italianate villa in the colonial landscape in 2004.
+With the assistance of a Deakin University Scholarship, he completed his PhD ‘Towering Over All, the Italianate Villa in the Colonial Landscape’ in 2004.
 He was awarded the inaugural ISSI Leslie M. Perrott Travelling Fellowship in 2006 to study historic roads in the US, UK and Europe.

-Timothy has been a member of the Heritage Council of Victoria, of the Executive Council of the Victorian Chapter of the Institute of Architects and the Australia ICOMOS Executive Committee.
+Timothy has been a member of the Heritage Council of Victoria, of the Executive Council of the Victorian Chapter of the Institute of Architects and of the Australia ICOMOS Executive Committee.
 He continues as a member of the ICOMOS International Committee on Cultural Routes, with a special interest in air routes as cultural routes, and is a sessional member of Planning Panels Victoria.

 Adam Magennis's career and industry experience includes the past 15 years working within the Victorian Heritage, Environmental and Communities sector within local and state government.
 Prior to a career in the public service, Adam's first career was in the building sector mainly a bricklayer and stone mason.
 He has worked as a mason in Ontario Canada and Michigan in the US.